Common Bit Manipulation Techniques

 res ^= n

-# then xor with the other elements and indices
+# XOR with other elements and indices

 for i in range(n):